LGBTQ+ Family Formation and Protection

 - Transgender Law

-One of our attorneys, Emily Dudak Leiter, was the lead attorney in a 2014 appeal in Wisconsin about applying the marital presumption of parentage to married same-sex couples post-marriage equality.
-She also co-authored the LGBTQ family formation and protection chapter of the Wisconsin State Bar book entitled “Advising the Evolving Family,” formerly “Sexual Orientation and the Law.”
+Emily Dudak Leiter leads this practice area for our firm.
+She was the lead attorney in a 2014 appeal in Wisconsin about applying the marital presumption of parentage to married LGBTQ+ couples post-marriage equality.
+She also co-authored the LGBTQ+ family formation and protection chapter of the Wisconsin State Bar book entitled “Advising the Evolving Family,” formerly “Sexual Orientation and the Law.”

-As an LGBTQ parent, there are four cases you should know about, in order to understand your rights in Wisconsin and throughout the United States.
+As an LGBTQ+ parent, there are five cases you should know about, in order to understand your rights in Wisconsin and throughout the United States.

 Wolf v.
 Walker is the federal appellate decision that brought marriage equality to Wisconsin on the beautiful summer evening of Friday, June 6, 2014.
 The lawsuit was filed and litigated by the ACLU.
 The decision, and therefore marriage equality in Wisconsin, became final on October 6, 2014.

 Less than one year later, on June 26, 2015, the U.S. Supreme Court announced its decision in Obergefell v.
 Hodges and brought marriage equality to the entire United States.
 This case was litigated by GLAD and other non-profits.
 The decision was final and binding throughout the United States the day it was issued.

 Together, these two marriage equality cases required the following:

 - Same-sex couples must be allowed to marry in Wisconsin and every other state.